bjamturley/MedSchoolAtlas/Histology/Organelle Function.md

 - Movement of flagella and cilia
 - Cytokinesis
 - Transport of organelles (kinesin moves towards +, dynein moves towards -)
-- Buddies with the [[Primer - Cells and Organelles#Golgi Complex (Apparatus)|Golgi]], holding it in place and acting as its transport network
+- Buddies with the [[Cells and Organelles Primer#Golgi Complex (Apparatus)|Golgi]], holding it in place and acting as its transport network

 **Location**: Neurons, platelets, leukocytes, any dividing cell *Neurons have a lot of microtubules because they are constantly sending neurotransmitters*